eotlgarden/eotlgarden.github.io/README.md

 homelives in Leith and the surrounding areas who cannot otherwise make use of traditional outdoor space.

-By facilitating forest school and permaculture activities we hope to engender a wider appreciation of nature for those who struggle to access it, providing learner inspired, hands-on experience in the natural environment.
-Beyond the green itself we hope to empower community members to take this philosophy home with them, both figuratively through ideas and practical knowledge as well as literally by cultivating and sharing seeds and plants.
+By facilitating forest school and permaculture activities, we hope to engender a wider appreciation of nature for those who struggle to access it, providing learner inspired, hands-on experience in the natural environment.
+Beyond the green itself, we hope to empower community members to take this philosophy home with them, both figuratively through ideas and practical knowledge as well as literally by cultivating and sharing seeds and plants.